AdaCore/gnatstudio/docs/users_guide/searching.rst

 Searching and Replacing
 ***********************

-GPS provides extensive search capabilities among its different elements.
-For instance, it is possible to search in the currently edited source file, or in all the source files belonging to the project, even those that are not currently open.
-It is also possible to search in the project view (on the left side of the main GPS window), ...
+GPS provides extensive search capabilities.
+For example, you can search in the currently edited source file or in all the source files belonging to the project, even those that are not currently open.
+You can also search in the project view (on the left side of the main GPS window).

 .. index:: project view
 .. index:: search context
 .. index:: menu; navigate --> find or replace

-All these search contexts are grouped into a single graphical window, that you can open either through the menu :menuselection:`Navigate --> Find or Replace...`, or the shortcut :kbd:`Ctrl-F`.
+All these search contexts are grouped into a single graphical window that you can open either through the menu :menuselection:`Navigate --> Find or Replace...`, or the shortcut :kbd:`Ctrl-F`.

-By default, the search window is floating, ie appears as a dialog on top of GPS.
-You can choose to put it inside the multiple document interface permanently for easier access.
-This can be done by selecting the menu :menuselection:`Window --> Floating`, and then drag-and-dropping the search window in a new location if you wish (for instance above the Project View).
+By default, the search window is floating and appears as a dialog on top of GPS.
+You can put it inside the multiple document interface permanently for easier access by selecting the menu :menuselection:`Window --> Floating`, and then dropping the search window in a new location (for example, above the Project View).

-Selecting either of these two options will pop up a dialog on the screen, similar to the following:
+Selecting either of these two options pops up a dialog on the screen, similar to the following:

 .. image:: search-hide.jpg

-On this screen shot, you can see three entry fields:
+This dialog contains three fields:

 *Search for*
   .. index:: search for

-  This is the location where you type the string or pattern you are looking for.
-The search widget supports two modes, either fixed strings or regular expressions.
-You can commute between the two modes by either clicking on the :guilabel:`Options` button and selecting the appropriate check box, or by opening the combo box (click on the arrow on the right of the entry field).
+  Where you type the string or pattern to search for.
+The search widget supports two modes, either strings or regular expressions.
+You can toggle between the two modes either by clicking on the :guilabel:`Options` button and selecting the appropriate check box or by opening the combo box (click on the arrow on the right of the entry field).

-  In this combo box, a number of predefined patterns are provided.
-The top two ones are empty patterns, that automatically set up the appropriate fixed strings/regular expression mode.
-The other regular expressions are language-specific, and will match patterns like Ada type definition, C++ method declaration, ...
+  The combo box provides a number of predefined patterns.
+The top two are empty patterns that automatically set up the appropriate fixed strings or regular expression mode.
+The other regular expressions are language-specific and will match patterns such as Ada type definitions or C++ method declarations.

   .. index:: C++
   .. index:: Ada